cardano-community/guild-operators/docs/Scripts/cntools-common.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  Pool Management

  ) New        -  create a new pool
  ) Register   -  register created pool on chain using a stake wallet (pledge wallet)
  ) Modify     -  change pool parameters and register updated pool values on chain
  ) Retire     -  de-register stake pool from chain in specified epoch
  ) List       -  a compact list view of available local pools
  ) Show       -  detailed view of specified pool
+ ) Delegators -  list all delegators for pool
  ) Rotate     -  rotate pool KES keys
  ) Decrypt    -  remove write protection and decrypt pool
  ) Encrypt    -  encrypt pool cold keys and make all files immutable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  Select Pool operation